mila-iqia/training/README.md

 # FAQ

+* For machines with NUMA nodes cgroups might be set manually by the users.
+If the constraint below are met
+    * 1 student group per GPUs (student0 for GPU 0, ... student31 for GPU 31)
+    * Each student group need to be allocated an equal amount of RAM.
+All students should be able to use all the RAM that has been allocated to them without issues
+    * Each student group need to be allocated the same amount of threads, the threads need to be mutually exclusive.

 * Do all these benchmarks run/use GPUs or are some of them solely CPU-centric?
     * 2 benchmarks do not use GPUs
         * image_loader: which only measures IO speed when loading JPEG Images